gravitee-io/gravitee-platform-docs/docs/apim/guides/api-exposure-plans-applications-and-subscriptions/plans-1.md

 ### Dynamic client registration provider

 [Dynamic client registration](https://www.rfc-editor.org/rfc/rfc7591) (DCR) is a protocol that allows OAuth client applications to register with an OAuth server through the OpenID Connect (OIDC) client registration endpoint.
-DCR allows API consumers to register applications with an OAuth server from Gravitee's developer portal or management UI.
+DCR allows API consumers to register applications with an OAuth server from Gravitee's Developer Portal or Management Console.
 This outsources the issuer and management of application credentials to a third party, allowing for additional configuration options and compatibility with various OIDC features provided by the identity provider.

 Once dynamic client registration has been [enabled in the **Client Registration** settings,](plans-1.md#prerequisites) you need to add a **Provider** at the bottom of the **Client Registration** page.
 We will be using Gravitee Access Management (AM) for our provider, but you are free to use any authentication server supporting OIDC.&#x20;